NUS-DBE/Housekeeping-CD/README.md

-# Code for A Change Detection Network and Dataset for Housekeeping in Construction Sites
+# Code for HCDN: A Change Detection Network and Dataset for Construction Housekeeping Using Feature Fusion and Large Vision Models